Fresh fruit all year round from your own backyard really can be enjoyed by those living in a temperate-climate.

 Having plenty of the nutritious fats improves the absorption of many nutrients in the gut, and provides satiety.
 Constant gnawing hunger is not the lot of those enjoying avos daily.

-A recent report in the press told how a shipment to Europe was returned to SA because our farmers do not test for chemical residues, but they do and spurned them; so instead they were sent home and sold on the local market.
+A recent report in the press told how a shipment to Europe was returned to SA because our farmers do not test for chemical residues but they do; and spurned them.
+So instead they were sent home and sold on the local market.

 Often it’s said with good reason that if you have an avocado and loaf of sourdough-bread, you have a splendid meal.

-There is much argument in the literature about good and bad oils, but everyone agrees that avocado fat, along with that from olives, is the best.
+There is much argument in the literature about good and bad oils but everyone agrees that avocado fat, along with that from olives is the best.

-August is a bit of a lean time until the strawberries start bearing, covered by netting to keep said toppies at bay; they know what’s good-food.
+August is a bit of a lean time until the strawberries start bearing, covered by netting to keep said toppies at bay; they know what’s good food.

 In Holland they used to sneer and call strawberries coloured-water until researchers found out just how important they are for the eyes.